celestiaorg/celestia-app/specs/src/specs/namespace.md

 ### Version

 The namespace version is an 8-bit unsigned integer that indicates the version of the namespace.
+The version is encoded as a single byte.
 The version is used to determine the format of the namespace.
-The version is encoded as a single byte.
+A new namespace version MUST be introduced if the namespace format changes in a backwards incompatible way.

+Below we enumerate and explain supported user-specifiable namespace version, however, we note that Celestia MAY utilize other namespace versions for internal use.
+For more details, see the [Reserved Namespaces](#reserved-namespaces) section.

 #### Version 0
 The only supported user-specifiable namespace version is `0`.

 A namespace with version `0` MUST contain an id with a prefix of 18 leading `0` bytes.
 The remaining 10 bytes of the id are user-specified.

-While version `0` is the only supported user-specifiable namespace version, Celestia MAY utilize other namespace versions for internal use.
-For more details, see the [Reserved Namespaces](#reserved-namespaces) section.
+Below, we provide examples of valid and invalid encoded user-supplied namespaces with version `0`.

 ```go
 // Valid encoded namespaces
 0x0000000000000000000000000000000000000000000000000000000001 // transaction namespace [?] is this user-specified?
 I mean, when sending a transaction, does a user need to associate this namespace before submission of the tx to a validator? or is this namespace added later during the data square construction?